 The Alumni Association’s Leadership Council implements the purposes of the Association.
 It is composed of one representative from each class, alumni chapter, club, and group, as well as members of the Alumni Association’s Steering Committee and ex officio members.
 The Leadership Council members meet at least twice annually.

 The Steering Committee of the Leadership Council organizes and conducts the affairs and business of the Council and the Alumni Association.
 It oversees policy implementation and priorities in accordance with the Association’s Constitution and Bylaws.
-The Steering Committee’s members include its officers, representatives of the Alumni Association’s Standing and General Committees, at-large and ex officio members, and the director of Alumni Relations.
+The Steering Committee’s members include its officers, representatives of the Alumni Association’s Standing and General Committees, at-large and ex officio members, and the director of Alumni Engagement.
 They meet regularly and no less than quarterly.

 Officers of the Arcadia University Alumni Association’s Steering Committee are elected by members of the Association’s Leadership Council from a slate presented by the Committee on Nominations.
 Learn more about the nomination process.